 US-93 bridge over the Salmon River facing north with kayakers in the whitewater park of the river.

 US-93 is also Main Street in this remote mountain town.
 It is one of the lifeline routes for the Lemhi and Custer County areas.
-The Salmon River under the bridge happens to diverge around a sizeable island, known locally as Island Park, that is a well-used and beloved recreation area.
+The bridge is the only access for those living or operating on the west side of the river, with no other Salmon River crossing existing in Salmon.
+The river under the bridge happens to diverge around a sizeable island, known locally as Island Park, that is a well-used and beloved recreation area.

 Salmon River Bridge was deemed the Beauty Bridge when originally built.
 It included sidewalks on both sides.
 It was later widened in 1964 and the sidewalk removed on the north side.